Published: January 2008

 ISBN: 978-1-4249-4458-3 (Print), 978-1-4249-4459-0 (PDF), 978-1-4249-4460-6 (HTML)

-This publication is provided as a guide only.
+This page is provided as a guide only.
 It is not intended as a substitute for the Employer Health Tax Act and Regulations.

-This bulletin will assist employers in determining what amounts are subject to Employer Health Tax (EHT).
+This page will assist employers in determining what amounts are subject to Employer Health Tax (EHT).

 EHT is payable by employers who pay remuneration:

 An employee is considered to report for work at a permanent establishment of an employer if the employee comes to the permanent establishment in person to work.
 If the employee does not come to a permanent establishment in person to work, the employee is considered to report for work at a permanent establishment if he or she may reasonably be regarded as attached to the permanent establishment.
-For more information on this topic, please see Information Bulletin entitled Permanent Establishment.
+For more information on this topic, please read permanent establishment.